M.A. Teaching (Initial License) Degree Tracks

 The campus-based Master of Arts in Teaching is also a cohort model where you will advance with the same group of students throughout your course of study.
 This program option requires four terms of campus-based classes and an Action Research Project for completion of your master’s program.

 The Online MAT degree is a hybrid course option that can be completed with one and half years of study and an Action Research Project.
 You will complete coursework in a cohort of students who track along with you the entire way.
 They will be your partners on projects and the beginning of your new network of teaching associates when you obtain your teaching license.

 Master of arts in teaching: Initial elementary licensure track

-To learn about our first online/hybrid cohort starting June 26, 2017 please contact Dr. Alicia Wenzel.
+To learn about our next online/hybrid cohort starting summer 2019, please contact Dr. Alicia Wenzel.